chpxu/vscode-firefox-quantum-themes/README.md

 ![Firefox Quantum Light](./screenshots/light-ui.png)

-For syntax highlighting, see [SCREENSHOTS.md](https://github.com/beastdestroyer/vscode-firefox-quantum-themes/blob/master/SCREENSHOTS.md)
+For some syntax highlighting examples, see [SCREENSHOTS.md](./SCREENSHOTS.md)

 ### Supported Languages

 By "supported languages", I mean languages where the syntax highlighting doesn't look (too) terrible and is readable.

-- Batch/Shell/PowerShell
+- Batch/Shell/PowerShell/conf
 - C/C++/C# (with their respective extensions)
 - Clojure
 - CoffeeScript